hasanhincal/hasanhincal/README.md

 ###

 A Frontend Developer specialized in React.js
 I'm  a passionate developer with a love for frontend development.
 I specialize in React.js and enjoy building modern, responsive web applications that provide a seamless user experience.
-I have a strong foundation in HTML, CSS, and JavaScript, which allows me to create beautiful and functional interfaces.
+I have a strong foundation in HTML, CSS, JavaScript, React and TypeScript which allows me to create beautiful and functional interfaces.

 What I'm currently focusing on:
 Building user interfaces with React.js